+The Capital Pathway standards will be updated and revised to accommodate increasing user demand and changes in types of demand.
+To the extent possible, all new pathway segments will be constructed to accommodate a range of mobility options and user abilities, ensuring that investments in the Capital Pathway adequately respond to future needs.
 New pathway segments must be designed with consideration for projected population growth.
-The Capital Pathway standards will be updated and revised to accommodate increasing user demand and changes in types of demand by adopting an adaptable volume index tool.
-To the extent possible, all new pathway segments will be constructed to accommodate a range of mobility options and user abilities, ensuring that investments in the pathway network adequately respond to current and anticipated user volumes.
-The generic three-metre-wide pathway standard will be replaced by a location-specific profile based on the volume and frequency of users.
-The default minimum pathway width within the urban lands sector will be increased to four metres, or segregated based on use.
+One of the easiest ways to accommodate future uses is to ensure that all new pathways are constructed with an appropriate width profile, capable of accommodating current and anticipated user volumes.
+The traditional, standardized three-metre pathway width will be replaced by an adaptable volume index, which will ensure adequate pathway width based on the volume and frequency of users.
+The default pathway width in the core area sector will be increased to a minimum of four metres, or segregated based on use.

-- ▶ Monitoring and data collection: Pedestrian and cyclist counters will be used to collect information, and maintain an accurate user profile, including volumes and peak demand.
+- Monitoring and data collection: Pedestrian and cyclist counters will be used to collect information, and maintain an accurate user profile, including volumes and peak demand.
 The counters will be located along major corridors (or segments with a high frequency of user complaints) to better understand the patterns of use.
-The information collected will be compiled in periodic reports. - Volume index: The volume index will be used to guide the development of low-, medium- and high-capacity pathway corridors based on the anticipated volume and frequency of use.
-Appropriately sized pathways will help to reduce user conflicts and make the pathway network resilient to population growth and technological change. - Exceptions: Widened pathways may be restricted in some instances, such as through ecologically sensitive areas, or areas with restricted physical space.
-In these instances, appropriate mitigation measures such as slow zones, traffic-calming techniques and targeted user messaging will be employed. - ▶ E-mobility: The Capital Pathway will be open to innovations in electric-assisted, active mobility, provided that new devices meet the criteria outlined in the rules pertaining to electric-powered vehicles on multi-use pathways and parkways under NCC responsibility.
-All permitted mobility devices must observe the same user code of conduct as that which applies to traditional pathway users, including speed and the principle of caution.
-Restrictions on mobility device size, weight or power may be implemented to mitigate the risks of serious bodily harm to pathway users. - ▶ Universal design: All pathways will be designed to accommodate a wide range of user abilities, ages and experience levels.
+The information collected will be compiled in an annual report. - Volume index: The volume index will be used to guide the development of low-, medium- and high-capacity pathway corridors based on the anticipated volume and frequency of use.
+Appropriately sized pathways will help to reduce user conflicts and make the Capital Pathway resilient to population growth and technological change. - Exceptions: Widened pathways may be restricted in some instances, such as through ecologically sensitive areas, or areas with restricted physical space.
+In these instances, appropriate mitigation measures such as slow zones, traffic-calming techniques and targeted user messaging will be employed. - ► E-mobility: The Capital Pathway will be open to innovations in electric-assisted, active mobility, provided that new devices meet the criteria outlined in the rules pertaining to electric-powered vehicles on multi-use pathways and parkways under NCC responsibility.
+All permitted vehicles must observe the same user code of conduct, as traditional pathway users, including speed and the principle of caution.
+Restrictions on vehicle size, weight or power may be implemented to mitigate the risks of serious bodily harm for pathway users. - ▶ Universal design: All pathways will be designed to accommodate a wide range of user abilities, ages and experience levels.
 Ancillary features such as furnishings, signage, wayfinding and rest points will be designed to accommodate a wide range of user needs and abilities, and will promote an inclusive and flexible social infrastructure.

-3.2 Safe and User-Friendly
+3.2 SAFE AND USER-FRIENDLY